 Settle in Canada with Confidence and Ease

-On September 30 you can participate in a number of events that First Nations, Metis, and Inuit leaders have organized.
+First Nations, Metis, and Inuit Leaders have organized many National Truth and Reconciliation events in 2024.
 These important events help all Canadians to acknowledge the harm done and better understand the history of Indigenous Peoples.

-Reconciliation is an ongoing process.
-By participating in events, we take the time to listen, learn, reflect, and support reconciliation in our local communities.
+Reconciliation is an ongoing process that involves taking time to listen, learn, reflect, and support healing in communities.

 Ottawa, Ontario